ppy/osu-wiki/wiki/People/Mapping_Assistance_Team/en.md

 Shortly afterwards, open applications were held, allowing all members of the general mapping and modding community to apply for a position in the MAT.
 On the 26th of February, 2010, the first new batch of MAT members were added from these applicants,[^2] based on a collective evaluation from members of the BAT and existing MAT.
 Further application cycles were held regularly to scout for new members, as well as provide feedback to unsuccessful applicants.

-On the 13th of April, 2010, the proto-bubble was officially discontinued for use by the MAT.[^3] After this change, the MAT role would not have any direct crontol over beatmaps, and would serve more as a title given to exceptional modders.[^4]
+On the 13th of April, 2010, the proto-bubble was officially discontinued for use by the MAT.[^3] After this change, the MAT role would not have any direct control over beatmaps, and would serve more as a title given to exceptional modders.[^4]

 On the 4th of October, 2010, members of the MAT gained the ability to place [full bubble](/wiki/Modding/Bubble) and [bubble pop](/wiki/Modding/Bubble#bubble-pop) icons on beatmaps,[^5] bringing their roles and responsibilities more into line with their BAT colleagues.
 However, they still did not possess forum or in-game chat moderation tools, and focused solely on evaluating and promoting beatmaps.